-- 1.2.5 Clinical examination identifies all visual secondary complications present which result from venous hypertension. - 1.2.6 The patient is informed of the practitioner's initial assessment of the cause of the problem, and an anticipated course of treatments is explained, based on the assumption that the diagnostic process will confirm the practitioner's assessment. - 1.2.7 Patients presenting with the following are referred for Duplex/Doppler ultrasound mapping prior to microsclerotherapy treatment: - .
-Patients who have had previous vein treatment

-.
-Patients presenting with vascular changes around the medial aspect of the ankle with associated corona phlebectica

-.
-Patients whose abnormal superficial venous network is extensively distributed and/or suggestive of underlying venous incompetence.

-- 1.2.8 Patient measurements appropriate for selected support hosiery are made and recorded. - 1.2.9 A photograph of the area proposed for treatment is recorded.
+- 1.2.6.
+Clinical examination identifies all visual secondary complications present which result from venous hypertension. - 1.2.7.
+The patient is informed of the practitioner's initial assessment of the cause of the problem, and an anticipated course of treatments is explained, based on the assumption that the diagnostic process will confirm the practitioner's assessment. - 1.2.8.
+Patients presenting with the following should undergo a detailed relevant Duplex/Doppler ultrasound mapping prior to direct vision sclerotherapy treatment: - Patients who have had previous vein treatment - Patients presenting with vascular changes around the medial aspect of the ankle with associated corona phlebectatica - Patients whose abnormal superficial venous network is extensively distributed and/or suggestive of underlying venous incompetence. - 1.2.9 Patient measurements appropriate for selected support hosiery are made and recorded. - 1.2.10 A photograph of the area proposed for treatment is recorded.

-2 ESTABLISH AND AGREE TREATMENT PLAN
+2 ESTABLISH AND AGREE ON A TREATMENT PLAN

 Outcome: The patient is fully informed of the diagnostic results, the suggested treatment plan, any potential risks, and results expected to be achieved at the end of the treatment period.
-The recommended treatment plan is clinically appropriate, and is the best option to addresses patients needs.
+The recommended treatment plan is clinically appropriate, and is the best option to addresses patient's needs.
 Written consent is obtained.

-- 2.1 Findings are discussed with the patient, and treatment options recommended are clinically indicated and achievable within patient's expectations. - 2.2 Risks of proposed treatment, and possible actions in the event of adverse outcomes are explained. - 2.3 If treatment is indicated, the interval between diagnosis by Duplex/Doppler ultrasound and treatment is no more than one year. - 2.4 Instructions are given for post treatment management, and these are appropriate for the treatment method proposed. - 2.5 Written informed consent for the proposed treatment is obtained following the ACP protocol 'Informed Consent', and is signed by both the practitioner and patient. - 2.6 A copy of the diagnostic findings and proposed treatment plan is sent to the patient's GP and the referring practitioner. - 2.7 A written estimate of cost for the anticipated course of treatments is given to the patient.
+- 2.1 Findings are discussed with the patient, and treatment options recommended are clinically indicated and achievable within patient's expectations. - 2.2 Risks of proposed treatment, and possible management in the event of adverse events are explained. - 2.3 If treatment is indicated, the interval between diagnosis by Duplex/Doppler ultrasound and treatment is no more than one year or more frequently depending on clinical circumstances. - 2.4 Instructions are given for post treatment management, and these are appropriate for the treatment method proposed. - 2.5 Written informed consent for the proposed treatment is obtained following the ACP protocol 'Informed Consent', and is signed by both the practitioner and patient. - 2.6 A copy of the diagnostic findings and proposed treatment plan is sent to the patient's GP and the referring practitioner. - 2.7 A written estimate of cost for the anticipated course of treatments is given to the patient.